Anti-India protests erupt in Nepal as fuel rationing bites

-Tension between the South Asian nations has spiked since Nepal adopted a new constitution last week, upsetting southern minority groups who fear being marginalised in a new federal structure.
+Tension between the South Asian nations has spiked since Nepal adopted a new constitution last week, upsetting southern minority groups who fear being marginalized in a new federal structure.

 More than 40 people have been killed in protests in the Himalayan republic since August.
 Indian oil trucks stopped crossing into Nepal because of protests in the south, prompting authorities to try to limit the use of cars and save fuel.